Graduation General Information

 No academic regalia is required for certificate graduation ceremonies.
 However, graduation is a formal ceremony so please attend dressed in tidy attire.

-All students graduating at the Diploma and above graduation ceremonies are required to wear the appropriate academic regalia for your qualification.
-You will need to submit your regalia requirements and make payment via the online registration form.
+All students graduating with a diploma and above are required to wear the appropriate academic regalia for theiryour qualification.
+You'll need to submit your regalia requirements and make payment when you register online to attend graduation.

 Regalia collection will then be available from the venue the day prior and the day of your graduation.
 Specified regalia collection dates, times and locations will be released closer to the date.